elastic/harp/README.md

   * A path name validation library exposed as `github.com/elastic/harp/pkg/cso`
 * A CLI for secret management implementation
   * CI/CD integration;
-  * Based on human readable definitions (YAML);
+  * Based on human-readable definitions (YAML);
   * In order to create auditable and reproducible pipelines.
   * An extensible tool which can be enhanced via [plugins](https://github.com/elastic/harp-plugins).

 And allows :

 * Bundle level operations
-  * Create a bundle from scratch / template / json (more via plugins);
+  * Create a bundle from scratch / template / JSON (more via plugins);
   * Generate a complete bundle using a YAML Descriptor (`BundleTemplate`) to describe secret and their usages;
-  * Read value stored in the K/V virtual filesystem;
+  * Read value stored in the K/V virtual file system;
-  * Update the K/V virtual filesystem;
+  * Update the K/V virtual file system;
-  * Reproductible patch applied on immutable container (copy-on-write);
+  * Reproducible patch applied on immutable container (copy-on-write);
   * Import / Export to Vault.
 * Immutable container level operations
   * Seal / Unseal a container for integrity and confidentiality property conservation